If you are in emotional distress or having a mental emergency, call 911 or go to your local ER

 We Are Here to Help

 Eating disorders are treatable mental health conditions that require professional intervention.
 At the Advance Psychology Institute, we take a multidisciplinary approach, addressing the biological, psychological, and social factors involved in the disorder.
-We offer a wide range of services, including inpatient treatment, intensive outpatient programs, nutritional counseling, therapy, and medication management.
+We offer many services, including inpatient treatment, intensive outpatient programs, nutritional counselling, therapy, and medication management.
 Our goal is to help individuals regain control of their lives and develop healthy, sustainable habits.

 Causes of Eating Disorders

-While the exact cause of eating disorders remains unclear, research suggests that they result from a complex interaction of genetic, biological, behavioral, and environmental factors.
+While the exact cause of eating disorders remains unclear, research suggests that they result from a complex interaction of genetic, biological, behavioural, and environmental factors.
 Contributing factors may include:

 • Biological aspects such as genetics and hormones